-We begin by reviewing braiding in the two dimensional surface code, following \cite{Brown}, as the motivating example for this result.
-We then provide and describe two examples of twist setups using domain walls in codes of more than two dimensions that condense generalised fermions.
+In this section, we first review braiding twists in the two dimensional surface code, following Ref.~\cite{Brown}, as the motivating example for this result.
+We then provide and describe three examples of twist setups using domain walls in codes of more than two dimensions that have twists that condense generalised fermions.
 Specifically, we first generalise the example of the two dimensional surface code to \textit{self-dual surface codes}.
 These are surface codes for which the logical Pauli $\bar{X}$ and $\bar{Z}$ operators are of the same dimension or, equivalently, where electric and magnetic excitations are of the same dimension.
 This includes the two-dimensional surface code, as well as instances of all even spatial dimensions.
 While these generalised schemes can only be realised in more than three dimensions, they are worthy of consideration because they offer the potential for self-correction and display braiding phenomena that do not appear in braiding in two dimensional codes.
-We also introduce the example of braiding in the three dimensional Levin-Wen fermion model \cite{Levin,Haah}.
+As our second example, we explore braiding in the three dimensional Levin-Wen fermion model \cite{Levin,Haah} (a three-dimensional topological stabiliser code with point-like fermionic excitations).
 This is an interesting example for several reasons, including that it offers an example of a three dimensional code that allows for the Clifford group to be implemented fault-tolerantly.